Arc The Lad Collection

 • Have your second-strongest fighter equipped with agility and counterattack items.
 Pair them with Poco, especially if he has his Lion Drum.
 Use Poco as their support and healer (through item usage).
 Poco’s Lion drum can hit multiple targets in a row, so plan accordingly.
 Use them as the first character’s wingmen.

 • If Kukuru isn’t one of the two strongest, use her magic sparingly, especially Divide.
-Divide will steal enemy’s HP and give it to you, providing offense and defense.
+Divide will steal the enemy’s HP and give it to you, providing offense and defense.
 If you can keep everyone within Divide’s range of use, it will act as one giant party heal.

 • Iga and Chongara should be used for clean-up.
 Ega, equipped with strength accessories, can do some killer damage to enemies from behind.
 Cast Chongara’s healing monster to provide additional healing support, but keep an eye on his magic point usage.